Authors: Ruth Soetendorp and Bartolomeo Meletti Illustration: Davide Bonazzi

 If you are using materials in an educational context this does not mean that you can forget about copyright.
 What it does mean is that you need to be aware of when you can use a work without obtaining permission or paying a licence fee, and when permission or a licence is required.

 For example, the law makes clear that certain exceptions for education can only be relied upon in the absence of a relevant educational licensing scheme.
 This means that if a scheme has been set up to license the use of copyright material by educational establishments then the exception does not apply.
 For instance, if a school or college wants to record television broadcasts for use within a classroom, it should get a licence from the Educational Recording Agency.
-Other educational licensing schemes to be aware of are those run by the Copyright Licensing Agency and the Open University.
+Other educational licensing schemes to be aware of are those run by the Copyright Licensing Agency, such as the CLA Schools licence and the NLA Media Access Schools licence.
 Where, however, the use of a work is not covered by one of these schemes, users can rely on the underlying exception.

 Within any educational institution there is usually someone who is responsible for copyright issues.
 A first step could be to find out who has that role in your place of study or work.
 They should be able to help you understand whether your use of a work is permitted by an exception, or whether a relevant licensing scheme applies.
 In general, it is important to remember that you are not permitted to make commercial use of any copies created for educational purposes.